tidymodels/shinymodels/README.md

 <img src="man/welcome.png" width="100%" />

-Step 4: Use the shiny app to diagnose the model and quickly detect and rectify the any outliers or problematic observations.
+Step 4: Use the shiny app to explore the model and quickly detect any outliers or problematic observations.